What Actually Happens Backstage: Artist Life

 In fact, the differences between what is referred to as the backstage area, which is invisible to most, and what goes on on the main stage under the eyes of the audience couldn’t be greater.
 Building sociology of everyday behavior with them seems more than justified.
 In the dance everyone reports how big the difference is – between the dancer who was just circling the opera stage in far-reaching split jumps at shoulder height and the high-performance athlete who was struggling for breath, bathed in sweat, and resting his hands on his thighs at the end of his strength.

-See also Best Colleges in New York
+See also New York City's lively Lower East Side

 The noble, impressive, sovereign, heroic figures of the ballets of the nineteenth century: they all transform themselves, again and again, backstage into painful, panting, cursing, defeated on the floor.
 But the division into the front and back stages is not just spatially defined.
 The moment the curtain closes after a premiere, the whole stage changes from time to time: the whole ensemble screams cheerfully and overjoyed because the premiere is over.
 And where Albrecht was just mourning the dead Giselle, spectators surround the dancers, speeches are made and technicians are praised and champagne glasses are passed around.